OpenDataDSL/documentation/docs/roadmap/composer.md

 You can create a composition in three ways:

 - **Web Portal** — use the Composer UI to build your composition interactively, adding and configuring elements through a guided interface
+- **Fusion AI** — describe what you need in natural language and let the built-in AI assistant create the composition for you
 - **ODSL code** — define a composition programmatically using the OpenDataDSL scripting language, giving you full control and the ability to automate creation
 - **REST API** — integrate composition creation into external systems and workflows using the platform's REST API